 During the internship each student is attended by an examiner of the degree programme and by an advisor of the company.
 In case a student does not succeed in finding an examiner for the internship, he can request the assignment of an examiner from the examination board of the Bachelor programme in Information Engineering and Management.
 When enrolling for the internship, the student fills the form for the internship and he hands the form over to the examiner and the students' secretary.
-If required, the students' secretary certifies the compulsory character of the internship as part of the Bachelor programme in Information Engineering in the internship as part of the Bachelor programme in Information Engineering and Management.
+If required, the students' secretary certifies the compulsory character of the internship as part of the Bachelor programme in Information Engineering and Management.